Daithí McKay: Campaign to abolish rates for Sport Clubs

-"Homophobia is fuelling the political representation in much of the debate here today.
-This is about gay people being treated as less than everyone else.
-Gay men and women are deserving of the same rights that I have and of the same rights that you have."

-"Two people who love each other and who have their love recognised through marriage pose no threat to anybody."

-He was one of 3 Sinn Féin MLAs to table a motion calling for equal marriage to be introduced in April 2015 and it was defeated by 49 votes to 47.

-In November 2015 he again was one of 6 MLAs that tabled a motion calling on the Executive "to table legislation to allow for same sex marriage."
-53 MLAs supported the motion and 52 opposed.
-It was the first time that a majority of Assembly members had expressed support for marriage to be extended to same sex couples.

-He has remained a vocal supporter of LGBTI rights since he left the Assembly.

 Resignation

 On 13 July 2016 McKay called on the Parades Commission to bar Dervock Young Defenders band from partaking in parades in sensitive areas following an incident in Ballycastle.

 After McKay made a presentation to the commission with members of the Rasharkin Residents Association the band were barred from participating in the Ballymaconnelly parade.

 It was alleged that after this parade decision was made the loyalist blogger Jamie Bryson leaked details of messages he exchanged with McKay in which McKay allegedly refers Bryson to a third party whilst he chaired the NAMA Enquiry in the Assembly.

 The First Minister Peter Robinson resigned less than 2 months after Bryson made allegations at the Finance Committee and McKay was accused of helping to 'take out' the First Minister that was in office with his party colleague Martin McGuinness at the time.

 McKay resigned as an MLA on 18 August 2016.